-A student who is tardy to class may be assigned to detention hall.
+A student who is tardy to class by more than 1 minutes may be assigned to the detention hall, silent lunch, after school or before school time.
 Repeated instances of tardiness will result in more severe disciplinary action, in accordance with the Student Code of Conduct.
+Elementary and Middle School students cannot drive themselves but a consequence will be implemented for them as well.
+Elementary students will start silent lunch after the 4th tardy each six weeks and will continue until the end of the six weeks' time period with each tardy instance that occurs.